Skip to Content

 supraventricular tachycardia, such as overuse of

-caffeine, nicotine, or alcohol or use of illegal drugs, such as stimulants like
+nicotine or alcohol, or use of illegal drugs, such as stimulants like

 cocaine or methamphetamine.